boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 ## Persons entitled to service

-**6** Subject to sections 12 and 18, every resident of British Columbia is entitled to receive service and accommodation in the facilities provided under this Act in accordance with this Act and its regulations.
+**6** Subject to sections 12 and 18, every resident of British Columbia is entitled to receive service and accommodation in the facilities provided under this Act in accordance with this Act and the regulations made under section 43.

 ## Repealed